 - Defended electroplating client against a state criminal complaint of illegal transport and disposal.

 - Defended Morton Chemical Company against EPA multimedia (RCRA, Air Water, Deep well) multiple, multimillion-dollar claims against a Mississippi organic chemical plant, which included both civil and criminal actions of the EPA and DOJ.

 - Defended a private Illinois chemical manufacturer against state court RCRA claims.
-Mr. Sheldon achieved an acceptable settlement after filing motions attacking the complaint.
+Harvey achieved an acceptable settlement after filing motions attacking the complaint.

 - Assisted in defending a chemical company against state administrative board RCRA claims.

 - Pursuing RCRA claims on behalf of the Metropolitan Water Reclamation District of Greater Chicago against a former tenant.